MindQuantum-HiQ/HiQsimulator/docs/source/tutorials/tutorials.backends.rst

    :linenos:

-   from projectq.ops import CNOT, H, Measure, All from hiq.projectq.backends import StabilizerSimulator from hiq.projectq.cengines import HiQMainEngine
+   from projectq.ops import CNOT, H, Measure, All from projectq.backends import StabilizerSimulator from projectq.cengines import HiQMainEngine

 2. Initialize the simulator.